ibe-uw/BaNaNA/README.md

 * `sample_name`: Provide names of you samples.

-The names should not contain any special signs except `-` and `_`.
+The names should not contain any special signs except `-`.
 Also, they need to be the same as the names of the FASTQ files.
 For example, if your files are `BAB10.fastq` and `MIK3.fastq`, then the `sample_name` option should look like this:

 ```
 sample_name: